 The trajectory of the rise, fall, and then plateauing of kale salads is one that elicits a lot of opinions.
-Some people are happy that kale is no longer a ubiquitous thing, a given in a salad, bowl, a must in a grain bowl, a part of so many recipes.
-Other people — like me, dear reader — still love kale, but are not sad to watch it take its more appropriate place in the larger wide world of vegetables.
-And I still love kale salads.
+Some people are happy that kale is no longer a ubiquitous thing.
+After all, it spent a long moment in the sun as a given in most salads, a must in grain bowls, and an integral part of so many other recipes, from Creamed Kale to Kale Pesto.
+Other people — like me, dear reader — still love kale but are not sad to watch it take its more appropriate place in the larger wide world of vegetables.
+With that said, I still love kale salads.

 Kale Crunch Salad: A serious winner of a salad, with kale, Napa cabbage, hulled pumpkin seeds, and an addicting dressing.Tweet This